-

 Step two: decide what you need to do to.
 Priorities should fall under the following categories: people, physical assets, information and process (supply chains and the operational process required to support the business).

 Step three: identify measures to reduce risk.
-Companies should introduce new proportionate measures that: deter would-be terrorists; aid detection of intrusion; and delay any attempts at intrusion.
+Companies should introduce new proportionate measures that: deter would-be terrorists;

 Step four: continually review your security measures.
 Security and contingency plans should be rehearsed and reviewed on a regular basis to ensure they remain accurate, workable and up-to-date.